 Conclusion

 According to Business Insider, nearly 40% of global Internet users prefer chatbots over humans in customer service.
 This trend is in line with the habit of instantly finding information by just Googling it.
 When it comes to customer service, people have the same expectations.
-As technology continues to enable smart AI chatbots, more users will choose to interact with them in their everyday lives because the right chatbot knows how to respond appropriately to their concerns on time.
+As technology continues to enable smart AI-enhanced chatbots, more users will choose to interact with them in their everyday lives because the right chatbot knows how to respond appropriately to their concerns on time.
 For customer service firms, this means improved customer relationships.

-This article aimed to help understand the two main types of chatbots: rule-based and AI chatbots.
+This article aimed to help understand the two main out of different types of chatbots: rule-based and AI chatbots.
 The latter has a much more complicated functionality and contextual awareness that require less training data and that can actually perform the task for the customer without any human assistance.
-Also, there are different ways to implement the AI bot, depending on the use case.
+Also, there are different ways to implement the AI bot, depending on the use cases.
 Hopefully, you now know enough through this chatbot guide and are ready to implement one of the bots in your own business.

 Book a Demo with us to learn more about building chatbots and our AI chatbot software.